pixelgrade/style-manager/README.md

-# Customify - Intuitive Website Styling for WordPress
+# Style Manager - Auto-magical system to style your WordPress site

-With [Customify](https://github.com/pixelgrade/customify), developers can easily create **advanced theme-specific options** inside the WordPress Customizer.
+With [Style Manager](https://github.com/pixelgrade/style-manager), developers can easily create **advanced theme-specific options** inside the WordPress Customizer.
 Using those options, a user can make presentational changes without having to know or edit the theme code.

 This plugin is **primarily intended** to be used together with [Pixelgrade themes](https://wordpress.org/themes/author/pixelgrade/).
 So the best way to get acquainted with it's capabilities is to study the way [one of Pixelgrade's themes](https://github.com/pixelgrade/rosa2-lite/tree/master/inc/integrations/customify) integrates with it.